mmolhoek/funkygps/README.md

 FunkyGPS is a gps application, written in Ruby, available as gem.
-It is created with a specific type of GPS usage in mind, namely offroad/enduro trips but you can use it for any other trip you could think of (walking, biking, auto/motor on the road, you name it) In this readme I will try to expain how to build it and how you can build it yourself.
+It is created with a specific type of GPS usage in mind, namely offroad/enduro trips but you can use it for any other trip you could think of (walking, biking, auto/motor on the road, you name it) In this readme I will try to expain how I build it and how you can build it yourself.

 Why I build it? have a look at my post on [Medium](https://medium.com/) explaining the reasons :)

 To build this project I used an [Raspberry Pi Zero W](https://www.pi-supply.com/product/raspberry-pi-zero-w/), an [Adafruit Ultimate GPS](https://www.pi-supply.com/product/adafruit-ultimate-gps-breakout-66-channel-10-hz-updates/), and the 2.7 inch [PaPiRus ePaper display](https://www.pi-supply.com/product/papirus-epaper-eink-screen-hat-for-raspberry-pi/), but all other sizes should work to.

-There are some other things you need, I will add a shopping list at the bottom Lets get started
+There are some other things you need, I will add a shopping list at the bottom.

+Lets get started

 ## prepping the Pi harddisk (micro sd) and connecting to it with ssh